-Deputy President William Ruto has finally stepped out to personally participate in distribution of food contributed by himself for the sake of troubled Kenyans.
+Deputy President William Ruto fearlessly stepped out to personally participate in the distribution of food contributed by himself for the sake of troubled Kenyans.

 Over the past few weeks, Ruto has been using his allies to distribute food, mattresses, and monetary assistance to poor Kenyans whose lives have been badly affected by the Covid-19 outbreak.